Real Gromov-Witten Theory in All Genera and Real Enumerative Geometry: Construction: Introduction

 The resulting real GW-invariants of~$(X,\om,\phi)$ in general depend on the choice of real orientation.
 This situation is analogous to the dependence on the choice of relative spin structure often seen in open GW-theory.\\

-A symplectic $2n$-manifold $(X,\om)$ is called \textsf{strongly semi-positive} in~\cite{Wel4} if $\lr{c_1(X),B}\!\ge\!1$ for every spherical class $B\!\in\!H_2(X;\Z)$ with $\lr{\om,B}\!\ge\!0$ and $\lr{c_1(X),B}\!\ge\!2\!-\!n$.
-Monotone symplectic manifolds, including all projective spaces and Fano hypersurfaces of dimension at least~3, are strongly semi-positive.
-As pointed out in~\cite{Wel4}, the strongly semi-positive property plays the same role in real GW-theory as the semi-positive property plays in ``classical" GW-theory.
-In particular, the geometric perturbations of~\cite{RT2} adapted to the real case as in \cite[Section~2]{Ge2} suffice to define the invariants of Theorem~\ref{main_thm} with constraints pulled from the target and the Deligne-Mumford moduli space of real curves for strongly semi-positive real-orientable~$(X,\om,\phi)$.
+A notion of \textsf{semi-positive} for a real symplectic manifold $(X,\om,\phi)$ is introduced in \cite[Definition~1.2]{RealRT}.
+Monotone symplectic manifolds with an anti-symplectic involution, including all projective spaces with the standard involutions and real Fano hypersurfaces of dimension at least~3, are semi-positive.
+By \cite[Theorem~3.3]{RealRT}, the semi-positive property of \cite[Definition~1.2]{RealRT} plays the same role in real GW-theory as the semi-positive property of \cite[Definition~6.4.1]{MS} plays in ``classical" GW-theory.
+In particular, the real analogues of the geometric perturbations of~\cite{RT2} introduced in \cite[Section~3.1]{RealRT} suffice to define the invariants of Theorem~\ref{main_thm} with constraints pulled back from the target and the Deligne-Mumford moduli space of real curves for a semi-positive real symplectic manifold $(X,\om,\phi)$ endowed with a real orientation.
 In these cases, the virtual tangent space of $\ov\fM_{g,l}(X,B;J)^{\phi}$ appearing in~\eref{orient_thm_e} can be replaced by the actual tangent space of the moduli space of simple real $(J,\nu)$-holomorphic maps from smooth and one-nodal symmetric surfaces of genus~$g$.
 The invariance of the resulting counts of such maps can then be established by following along a path of auxiliary data; it can pass only through one-nodal degenerations.\\

 Theorem~\ref{main_thm} yields counts of real curves with conjugate pairs of insertions only.
 By the last statement of \cite[Theorem~6.5]{Ge2}, the orientability of the Deligne-Mumford moduli space $\R\ov\cM_{g,l;k}$ of real genus~$g$ curves with $l$ conjugate pairs of marked points and $k$ real marked points does not capture the orientability of the analogous moduli space $\ov\fM_{g,l;k}(X,B;J)^{\phi}$ of real maps whenever $k\!>\!0$.
 Theorem~\ref{orient_thm} remains valid for such moduli spaces outside of certain ``bad" codimension-one strata.
 However, these strata are avoided by generic one-parameter families of real maps in certain cases; Theorem~\ref{orient_thm} then yields counts of real curves with conjugate pairs of insertions and real point insertions.